peterhoward42/minikafka/docs/log.md

-           doing some storage in a virgin store. o  now incrementally re-enable and satisfy the other suite methods o  uncomment these tests and fix up one at a time... o  Currently failing on testRemoveWhenOnlySomeOldEnough
+           doing some storage in a virgin store. o  now incrementally re-enable and satisfy the other suite methods o  uncomment these tests and fix up one at a time...
-                    o  Suspect this is because the test assumes all the targeted messages should have been deleted, whereas the file store waits until whole file is too old. o  Remove duplicated code to get index at start of Action methods
-    o  What tests are appropriate for the filestore that are not covered by
+                *  Currently failing on testRemoveWhenOnlySomeOldEnough o  Remove duplicated code to get index at start of Action methods o  What tests are appropriate for the filestore that are not covered by